 5 Causes of Radon in Your Home

-Radon gas is a produced during the decay of elements such as uranium and radium.
+Radon gas is produced during the decay of elements such as uranium and radium.
 The gas is comprised of radioactive particles that, when breathed in, damage the cells lining your lungs.
 When exposed to high levels of radon over extended periods of time, you are more likely to develop lung cancer.
 In fact, radon is the second leading cause of lung cancer.
+But where does radon come from?

 1. CAUSES OF RADON IN YOUR HOME: SOIL

 The radon source you should be most wary of is the soil beneath your home.
-Radon is created from the decay of radioactive elements that naturally occur in rocks and stones in the soil.
+What causes radon is the decay of radioactive elements that naturally occur in rocks and stones in the soil.
 If there is radon in the ground below your home, it will find its way through cracks, gaps, and porous materials into your home.
 Underground basements are especially concerning.
 To build the basement, your home builder dug deep into the earth and potentially made contact with radioactive elements like uranium.
 Radon gas will rise into the home through the smallest of basement wall or floor cracks.

 2. CAUSES OF RADON IN YOUR HOME: ROCKS